Best Saffron Form: Which One Is Worth It?

 - How much saffron should I take for mood support?

 - Published randomized trials on mood support consistently use 28 mg/day of a standardized affron® extract.
 A randomized double-blind trial in 128 adults found significant mood improvements at 28 mg/day but not at 22 mg/day (PMID 28735826), suggesting dose matters.
+This is early evidence from a small number of trials and more study is needed to confirm it.
 This is not a therapeutic dose for diagnosed mood disorders; consult a healthcare provider for personalized guidance.

 - Is saffron extract safe to take daily?